TNA Impact!'s move to Monday nights: Reception and legacy

 WWE would not face direct ratings competition from a rival promotion again until the beginning of the "Wednesday Night War" on October 2, 2019, when All Elite Wrestling (AEW) debuted their weekly show, Dynamite, during the same timeslot as WWE NXT.
 Comicbook.com wrote that TNA's move to Monday night's "[serves] as somewhat of a cautionary tale to any companies bold enough to try and take on Vince McMahon."
 AEW executive Nick Jackson of The Young Bucks said that TNA failed to be different from WWE, telling Bleacher Report that: "You can't try to be them.
 The one thing TNA did wrong was try to be a lesser version of them.
 We can't be them because we're not competing with them.
 We have to be different and we have to listen to the fans."

+Impact!s move to Monday nights was covered by Dark Side of the Ring in July 2026, during part three of its "Jeff Jarrett & the Battle for TNA" series.
+Jarrett blamed Hogan for the decision and identified the move as one of the key factors that sent the promotion into a "financial death spiral".
+Russo and TNA producer D'Lo Brown also criticized it, explaining that TNA did not have the financial resources to compete head-to-head with WWE.